pix106/android_device_lenovo_Tab2A710F/README.md

 Not Working

+* HWC has issues
+* Video streaming (Youtube live...)
-* Video recording with stock camera app
+* Video recording with stock camera app (works using some other apps)
 * FM Radio